Best Vegetables For Steaming

 A steaming basket is a great and inexpensive investment; just fill your pot with around two ounces of water, place in the basket with the vegetables and boil the water (thus releasing steam) for around ten minutes.
 A lid must be placed on, to harness the benefits of all that steam.
 Depending on how soft you want your vegetables to be, either remove before or after that ten-minute window of time.
 It’s then a good idea to dunk your vegetables into a bowl of iced water; this should keep them at an optimum level of crunchiness.
 Yum!

 Steaming can also be done using your microwave.
 Some vegetables come in specially microwavable packs, but even if you don’t have one of these then chopped vegetables in a microwavable bowl with water in the bottom should suffice, ensuring some shrink-wrap is covering the bowl.
 Part of the attraction of steaming is its healthy, nutrient-capturing results, so instead of adding calorie-rich toppings like butter, cheese or oil why not opt for a pinch of pepper or squidge of lemon or garlic.
-Crushed garlic and a small spoon of olive oil are also very healthy options.
+Crushed garlic using your garlic press and a small spoon of olive oil are also very healthy options.

 What not to steam